-Senior Leaders include the Headteacher, the Deputy Headteacher and Key Stage Co-Leaders.
+Senior Leaders include the Headteacher, the Deputy Headteacher, the School Business Manager and Assistant headteachers.
 The Headteacher and the Deputy Headteacher control the Academy at an executive level implementing the policies laid down by the Governors and reporting back to them.
-As a group the Senior Leadership Team are responsible for the authorisation of spending within agreed budgets and the appointment of staff, though appointment panels for middle and senior leader posts will contain a Governor.
+As a group the Senior Leadership Team are responsible for the authorisation of spending within agreed budgets and the appointment of staff.
+Appointment panels are in use for middle and senior leader posts will contain a Governor.